 The Sunshine Coast Seed Saving Collective (SCSSC) was founded by citizens of the Sunshine Coast who wanted to create food security, learn to complete plant cycles, and reconnect the communities of the coast to the heritage of our food ecology.
 Originated by Robin Wheeler and Denise Lagasse, it is now run by a committed group of volunteers.
 The SCSSC holds seed saving workshops for advanced and beginners, records seed varieties being saved across the Sunshine Coast, and has implemented several seed libraries along the Coast.

 The Coast Canning Collective’s ambition is to engage the Sunshine Coast in a collective, intensely local, small-batch canning enterprise that will inspire people to slow down and savour the seasons.
-The collective also works closely with the Fruit Tree Project to help utilize and process excess fruit from local picks.

 They would love to hear from you.
 If you are a food-lover or food-grower, if you like canning or want to learn how, if you are a local food advocate or want to support social enterprise, this is a great time to contact us.
 Tell us what you are interested in and what the collective can do you for.